unchartedsoftware/aperture-tiles/docs/readme.md

 - Visualization Designers: must select the appropriate visual metaphors and interactions to represent the data.
 - Analysts: need to understand the data in order to know which datasets to select, and which tools to use to approach a given analytic question.

 There is a clear need for new, powerful tools to aid these types of users in exploring, characterizing, and analyzing 'big data'.
-Aperture Tiles provides this aid with browser-based interactive visual analytics that scale to billions of data points (or more).
+Aperture Tiles provides this aid with browser-based interactive visual analytics that scale to data sets with billions or more of data points.

 ### Web Tile Rendering for Big Data Visual Analytics